learosema/hello-webgl/talk-webgl/SLIDES.md

 gl.compileShader();
 ```

-* like in C++, you have to compile your shaders first.
+Like in C++, you have to compile your shaders first.
-* and check if it was successful

 -----------------------------------------------------
 # Running it in JS